Popcorn-Factory/Arsonist-RoR2/README.md

                 - Due to the destructive nature of this upgrade, the cooldown has been increased.
             - Zero Point Blast
                 - Increased the volume of the SFX played on start.
+        - Utility
+            - Cleanse:
+                - Does not self burn anymore.
+        - Special
+            - Masochism
+                - Builds up Anticipation stacks while not activated.
+                - Now activates a state which radiates heat around Arsonist, dealing ignite damage to enemies in a small radius around you.
+                - Increases heat and deals self damage over time during the duration of the move
+                - Activatable when required stack amount is reached.
+                - Active state ends when maximum heat is reached, or a set period of time is reached (maximum length is the amount of stacks of masochism anticipation).
     - Bug Fixes
         - Added checks to prevent position count from setting count to a negative value
         - Changed Zero Point Blast's cancellation priority for Masochism to cancel easier.